 The riding mower’s ability to move forward or backward may be due to air in the hydraulic system.
 As one of the primary engine components in your mower, the hydraulic system may malfunction when not used for an extended period.

-Experts agreed that you need to regularly use your lawn mower to prevent it from being stagnated.
+Even if you ask more experts, they will tell you need to regularly use your lawn mower to prevent it from being stagnated.

 #10: No Axle Key